JuliaBooks/Books.jl/docs/contents/getting-started.md

 ## Templates {#sec:templates}

-Unlike `Metadata.yml` and `Config.toml`, the default templates should be good for most users.
+Unlike `metadata.yml` and `config.toml`, the default templates should be good for most users.
 To override these, create one or more of the files listed in @tbl:templates.

 File | Description | Affects